Covering the cost of your care

 We’ll cover the cost of your care for the rest of your life

-Your payments aren’t taxable when paid to a registered care provider, so you’ll save money
+Your payments aren’t taxable when paid to a registered care provider, so you could save money

 Our Lifetime Care options